Communications and volunteering

 Each event will focus on a topic which delegates will discuss in small groups before feeding back to the group as a whole.
 There’ll also be plenty of time for networking.

 In between events, stay in touch with your peers by joining our Facebook Midlands Networking Group.

-If there's a topic you'd like to discuss or if you'd be interested in speaking at a future event, please contact Harriet Smith.
+If there’s a topic you’d like to discuss or if you’d be interested in speaking at a future event, please contact Vanessa Weddell.

-If you'd like to be one of the first to hear about these events, please contact Robyn Lewes to be added to the Midlands Networking Group mailing list.
+If you’d like to be one of the first to hear about these events, please contact Sarah Cutress to be added to the Midlands Networking Group mailing list.